camikazegreen/interview/README.md

 # UA Person #

 ## Overview ##
 This repository contains a module made with [Features](https://www.drupal.org/project/features) that provides a UA Person content type and a simple view display for a profile directory.
+If wanted, a default profile image is provided in this feature's directory.

 ## Requirements ##
 - In order to use this feature, you must first download and enable the [Features](https://www.drupal.org/project/features) module.